Junior doctor talks will open on day one of Labour government, vows Starmer

 The latest strike started at 7am on Thursday and ends on Tuesday.

+Stella Vig, NHS England’s national clinical director for elective care, said: “With the weekend approaching, ongoing strike action will continue to cause disruption – but we want to assure patients that staff are working extremely hard to prioritise urgent and emergency care.

+“Though the warm weather is subsiding, the NHS still faces significant pressure, with industrial action adding to already record demand at A&Es.

-NHS leaders have said people should continue to use 999 in life-threatening emergencies and NHS 111 – on the NHS app, online, or by phone – for other health concerns.
+“Patients should continue using services as they would normally, by using 999 in life-threatening emergencies and NHS 111 – on the NHS App, online, or by phone – for other health concerns.

+“GP services and pharmacies are also available for patients and can be accessed in the usual way.
+Patients who haven’t been contacted or informed that their planned appointment has been postponed should attend as normal.”